 If the Inside AC Unit’s Not Turning On…

-Similar to the outside unit, if the inside evaporator unit of your cooling system won’t turn on, or stops working, check the circuit box and power supply.
+Similar to the outside unit, if the inside air handler/evaporator unit of your cooling system won’t turn on, or stops working, check the circuit box and power supply.
 Normally if it’s a thermostat issue, the whole system will stop operating.
 And as with the outside unit, the problem could be with the equipment itself.
 That could be a malfunctioning blower or air handler, or a problem with the refrigerant line or coil.

 Unless you can figure out the issue yourself and apply an easy fix, you’ll want to contact your reliable professional Cincinnati AC contractor, Jansen Heating & Air Conditioning.
 Jansen will diagnose the problem and fix or address it promptly.
-Jansen guarantees 100 percent customer satisfaction on the quality of any of their HVAC service or maintenance work.
+Jansen guarantees 100 percent customer satisfaction on the quality of any of their HVAC service, installation or maintenance work.

 If your combustion furnace won’t turn on, you can try some of the same troubleshooting steps as with the AC or heat pump, just taking into account that there’s no outside unit.
 The problem could be the power source, circuit breaker, thermostat or the equipment itself.
 One component of the furnace that’s not matched with an AC or heat pump is the electronic ignition, which may one reason why a combustion furnace doesn’t turn on.